Mar 3, 2018

 Whatever the reasons, if you consistently find yourself meeting and attracting emotionally unavailable partners, then it’s highly likely that you aren’t as emotionally available as you like to tell people you are.

-2. You have low self-worth and you don’t think you deserve to be truly met by a partner
+2. You don’t think you deserve to be truly met by a partner

 People with low self-worth often struggle with anxiety, seeing the positive side of situations, and intimate relationships.
 I mean, if you don’t think very highly of yourself, how could you think highly of the person who thinks that you’re an amazing, one-of-a-kind snowflake?